NicosNicolaou16/Android_Widget_With_Compose_With_Flutter/README.md

 # android_widget_with_compose_with_flutter

-This project is the setup for the Widget in Android with Jetpack Compose Glance in Flutter.
+This project sets up the Widget in Flutter using Jetpack Compose Glance for Android.

 ## Similar project with (Kotlin Language)